Accelerated gradient methods with absolute and relative noise in the gradient: Some motivation for inexact gradients

-Note, that instead of finite-difference approximation approach in some applications we can use kernel approach \cite{polyak1990optimal,bach16highly-smooth}.
-The interest to this alternative has grown last time \cite{akhavan2020exploiting,novitskii2021improved}. \item \textbf{(Gaussian Smoothed Gradients)}
+Note that, instead of the finite-difference approximation approach, in some applications we can use the kernel approach \cite{polyak1990optimal,bach16highly-smooth} which has recently a got renowned interest \cite{akhavan2020exploiting,novitskii2021improved}. \item \textbf{(Gaussian Smoothed Gradients).} In this case, the approximate gradient is formally defined as

-where $e\in N(0,I_n)$ is standard normal random vector.
-Here we have in the conception \eqref{inexact}, see \cite{nesterov2017random,berahas2019theoretical}.
-Optimal choice of $h$ guarantees $\delta \sim \left(n\delta_{f}\right)^{\frac{p}{p+1}}$.
-Hence, That is also does not match the lower bound.
-Moreover, here (and in the approach below) we have additional difficulty: how to estimate $\tilde{f}(x)$.
-We can do it only roughly, for example, by using Monte Carlo approach \cite{berahas2019theoretical}.
-This is a payment for the better quality of approximation! \item \textbf{(Sphere Smoothed Gradients)}
+where $e\in N(0,I_n)$ is the standard Gaussian random vector.
+This implies that \eqref{inexact} holds with see \cite{nesterov2017random,berahas2021theoretical}.
+The optimal choice of $h$ guarantees that $\delta \pd{=} O\left(\left(n\delta_{f}\right)^{\frac{p}{p+1}}\right)$.
+Hence, in order to guarantee $\varepsilon$-accuracy, we should choose This bound does not match the lower bound \eqref{low_bound} as well.
+Moreover, here (and in the next approach) we have an additional difficulty since $\tilde{\nabla} f(x)$, in general, is not possible to evaluate exactly and only an inexact approximation is possible, for example, by the Monte Carlo approach \cite{berahas2021theoretical}, which leads to additional computational price for the better quality of approximation. \item \textbf{(Sphere Smoothed Gradients).} In this case, the approximate gradient is formally defined as

-where $e$ is random vector with uniform distribution in a unit sphere (with center at $0$) in $\RR^n$.
-Here we have in the conception \eqref{inexact}, see \cite{berahas2019theoretical}.
-Optimal choice of $h$ guarantees $\delta \sim \left(n\delta_{f}\right)^{\frac{p}{p+1}}$.
-Hence, That is also does not match the lower bound.
-One can consider that the last two approach are almost the same, but below we describe more accurate result concerning Sphere smoothing.
-We do not know how to obtain such a result for Gaussian smoothing.
-The results is as follows \cite{devolder2014first,risteski2016algorithms}: For Sphere smoothed gradient in conception~\eqref{inexact_model_1} we have
+where $e$ is random vector with uniform distribution in the unit sphere in $\RR^n$ with the center at $0$.
+This implies that \eqref{inexact} holds with see \cite{berahas2021theoretical}.
+The optimal choice of $h$ guarantees $\delta = O\left( \left(n\delta_{f}\right)^{\frac{p}{p+1}}\right)$.
+Hence, in order to guarantee $\varepsilon$-accuracy, we should choose This bound does not match the lower bound \eqref{low_bound} as well.
+It may seem that the this and the previous approaches are almost the same, but below we give a more accurate result for the Sphere smoothing.
+We are not aware of a way to obtain such a result for the Gaussian smoothing.
+The result is as follows \cite{devolder2014first,risteski2016algorithms}: for the Sphere smoothed gradient, we have that \eqref{inexact_model_1} holds with